'a profound reverence for life'

 'things happened so quickly'

 Australian workplaces bring together people from all over the world – great industrial ventures like the Snowy Mountains Hydro-Electric Scheme played an important part in creating our multicultural society.
 People bring their diverse backgrounds and experiences to their work.
-Preventing accidents, incidents and disease requires recognition of this diversity to ensure we look after the different needs people may have.
+Preventing accidents, incidents and disease requires us to recognise this diversity to ensure we understand and look after the different needs people may have.

 'we came from other lands to start a new life'